-“A Path Travelled” is about how we are shaped and influenced by the lives that we lead and then how this can play out in terms of our thinking and behaviours, both positively and negatively.
+A Path Travelled is a book exploring how we are shaped and influenced by the lives that we lead and then how this can play out in terms of our thinking and behaviours, both positively and negatively.
 We have phases and milestones in our lives which can reveal our true selves.
 In the book, I have brought together much of what I have learned and experienced in a palatable way for you.
-I firstly want to share the reason behind writing the book.